Burnout | Stress & Self-Care

 Now more than ever, nurses must work collaboratively to keep afloat during the staffing shortage crisis

-Accountability in nursing can be from providing safe and quality care to patients, to following the facility’s guidelines and policies.
+Accountability in nursing can range from providing safe and quality care to patients to following the facility’s guidelines and policies.

 self-care